zacharysang/flock/deliverables/Test-Plan.md

 #### SP3
 2. Test edge cases of number of nodes to run project with
-3. Run sample project with 0, 1, and 10,000 nodes and ensure flock handles it gracefully
+3. Run sample project with 0, 1, and 10 nodes and ensure flock handles it gracefully
-4. Number of nodes to use (0, 1, and 10,000)
+4. Number of nodes to use (0, 1, and 10)
-5. Graceful error handling indicating too few (0, 1) or too many (10,000) nodes
+5. Graceful error handling indicating too few (0, 1) nodes, smooth communication between many (10) nodes.
 6. Boundary
 7. Blackbox
 8. Functional